justminime/k8s_exercise/README.md

 ## Build small API programs that connect to db

-1. I copied a small node js program (done by chat-gpt) for users and shifts.
+1. I copied a small node js program for users and shifts.
 2. wrapped it by Dockerfile
 3. build user-api docker image
     ```bash